 Oregon Secretary of State

-Legislative Research at Oregon State Archives
+Legislative Research at the Oregon State Archives

 Early legislative records in the Oregon State Archives begin with the 1843 Legislative Committee which drafted the Organic Laws and created Oregon's Provisional Government.
 Check Oregon Statutes, Laws, and Journals in the Oregon State Archives Reference Library (below) for resources prior to the keeping of legislative committee records (e.g. minutes, exhibits) which are the primary source for finding legislative history.